-This is the preliminary home page for Prof. Ron McClamrock’s Philosophy 111, The Mind and the World, being taught in the Spring semester of 2017.
+This is the preliminary home page for Prof. Ron McClamrock’s Philosophy 111, The Mind and the World, being taught in the Fall semester of 2017.

 A course syllabus is available from the link above or to the left.